 Removing Rust and Dirt Stains

 After treating stains, you're ready to clean the concrete with a driveway pressure washer.
 Select the appropriate pressure washer spray tip or nozzle based on how deep your stains are.
-A 25 degree tip (green) should be good for most cleaning.
-For heavy-duty cleaning, a 15 degree tip (yellow) may be needed.
+A 25-degree tip should be good for most cleaning.
+For heavy-duty cleaning, a 15-degree tip may be needed.
 Many models come with a specific nozzle for spraying soap and cleaners.
 If your pressure washer kit doesn't include spray tips or nozzles, you can purchase universal ones.

 Tip